 Advice about accommodation nearby and transport options based on your budget

-I've been out and about exploring the high places of Britain since 2001.
+I've been exploring the high places of Britain since 2001.
 I've worked with, and been a member of many University and other mountaineering clubs.
 I have a passion for enthusing others with the love of mountain environments and landscapes, and building people's confidence to get outdoors as a mountain guide.

 My interest in the mountains began when I had the amazing opportunity to work in Antarctica (2001 – 2002) researching how life was surviving in one of the most extreme environments in the world.
 I have a PhD in molecular genetics and microbiology and have published peer-reviewed research articles.